domwebber/mqueue/packages/kafkajs/README.md

 [MQueue](https://github.com/domwebber/mqueue/blob/main/packages/queue/README.md),
 adding support for Kafka queues with a multi-backend setup with MQueue.

+> Note: This Queue Adapter is a Work in Progress.

 ```bash
 npm install --save @mqueue/queue @mqueue/kafkajs
 # or use pnpm/yarn